-Students consider how the form of a text affects meaning, how writers construct their texts and how the cultural context in which the text was created affects its meaning.
+In Unit 3, students consider how the form of a text affects meaning, how writers construct their texts and how the cultural context in which the text was created affects its meaning.
 They compare texts that have been adapted from other text forms, such as a novel or play that has been made into a film, and how meaning is affected as texts are adapted and transformed.
+They explore the different ways we can read and understand a text by developing, considering and comparing interpretations of a set

-They develop creative responses to texts and present the reasons for, and intended impact of, their creative decisions in oral form.
+In Unit 4, students develop creative responses to texts and present the reasons for, and intended impact of, their creative decisions in oral form.
 They investigate literary criticism informing both the reading and writing of texts.
 Students develop an informed and sustained interpretation supported by close textual analysis.